ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST -->

 The first three coroutines printed a message.
 The others were cancelled  via `job.cancel()`.

-In a hypothetical Android application, create a parent job object when the activity is created, use it to create child coroutines, and cancel it when activity is destroyed.
+In a hypothetical Android application:
+* Create a parent job object when the activity is created
+* Use it to create child coroutines
+* Cancel it when activity is destroyed

 ## Channels